MaximilianLowe/MaximilianLowe/README.md

 Hello friend 👋🏽

-I am Max, a SENSE CDT PhD student in geophysics at the British Antartic Survey and the University of Edinburgh.
+I am Max, a SENSE CDT PhD student in geophysics at the British Antarctic Survey and the University of Edinburgh.
 I work on  lithospheric properties and surface heat flow in Antarctica using mainly gravity and magnetic data.

 Pronouns: He/Him.